 Learning these keyboard shortcuts can help you make changes in your calendar as quickly as you can type.

 Do you have business partners in other parts of the world?
 Or perhaps your boss is traveling and they're too jet-lagged to accurately convert future meetings to your time zone.
 Keep their time zone in your view as well as your own.
-And let's be honest, you don't have to be jet-lagged to struggle with time zone conversions!
+(And let's be honest, you don't have to be jet-lagged to struggle with different time zones!)

 In general settings, scroll down to "World clock" and add as many time zones as are relevant to you.
 Now the time zones you work with most often will be listed on the left sidebar of your calendar.